tanny411/node-js-essential-training/full stack web development/Back End/Readme.md

     - We create a localstrategy of the passport which checks username and password from database. passport uses this localstrategy and performs authentication of user login.
     - For registering, the form values are taken an inserted in db simply.
     - To keep the login information accessible after successful login, we need to serialize, deserialize using passport.

+### 2. Meteor.js
+- **Full stack** js framework, for both front and back end.
+Both web and mobile applications.
+- Meteor uses mongodb in the backend.
+- You can install packages from atmosphere that are written specifically for meteor with `meteor add pkg` or also use npm packages by `meteor npm install pkg`.
+- Meteor supports 3 UI rendering libraries: Blaze, React, Angular.
+- Some built-in user-accounts systems are available.
+- Meteor offers testing:
+    - Unit testing: testing modules separately
+    - Integration testing: tesing modules together
+    - Acceptance testing: testing browser button functionality etc
+    - Load testing: test how app handles load
+- Install meteor, check `meteor --version`.
+- Create a project with `meteor create project_name`. cd into project_name folder, run `meteor`. that will open up your project.
+In browser go to `localhost:3000`.
+- We will work on the client and server folder.
+- In html files, we can define templates and use them.
+- We basically create functions in main.js inside of template_name.helpers(), and we can use those funtion names in the html to get values.
+- With a folder outside the server and client folder, it will be accessible to both the server and the client.
+- With `meteor mongo` in shell, you can access the database.
+Also use it from the browser console, it's accessible both server and client as we created the file as such.
+- `meteor remove insecure` and now you cant't access db directly from client, that has to be done by the server on clients request.
+- By default meteor has autopublish which allows any collection to be published anywhere.
+Run `meteor remove autopublish`.
+Publish a db from server, subscribe to it from client side.
+- To style with bootstrap use `meteor add twbs:bootstrap`.
+It will be automatically in effect, we don't have to link to it or anything.

+### 3.